solana-labs/solana/docs/src/implemented-proposals/reliable-vote-transmission.md

 1. Leader rotation is triggered by PoH, which is clock with high drift.
 So many nodes are likely to have an incorrect view if the next leader is active in realtime or not.
 2. The next leader may be easily be flooded.
 Thus a DDOS would not only prevent delivery of regular transactions, but also consensus messages.
 3. UDP is unreliable, and our asynchronous protocol requires any message that is transmitted to be retransmitted until it is observed in the ledger.
-Retransmittion could potentially cause an unintentional _thundering herd_ against the leader with a large number of validators.
+Retransmission could potentially cause an unintentional _thundering herd_ against the leader with a large number of validators.
 Worst case flood would be `(num_nodes * num_retransmits)`.
 4. Tracking if the vote has been transmitted or not via the ledger does not guarantee it will appear in a confirmed block.
 The current observed block may be unrolled.
 Validators would need to maintain state for each vote and fork.

 ## Design